bharath9812/Image_Fusion/README.md

 ## How to Use

-To start the GUI and use the image fusion methods, ensure all the required scripts and modules are in the same directory.
+To start the GUI and use the image fusion methods, ensure that you updated `scripts_path` with your scripts directory in `gui.py`.
 Then, run the `gui.py` script:

 ```sh
 python gui.py
 ```

 Follow the instructions on the GUI to select and fuse images.
-The GUI supports simple image fusion methods like blending.